dotnet-presentations/blazor-workshop/docs/05-checkout-with-validation.md

 }
 ```

-Now, recompile and run your application, and you should be able to observe the validation rules being enforced on the server.
+Now, after you recompile and run your application, you should be able to observe the validation rules being enforced on the server.
 If you try to submit an order with a blank delivery address, then the server will reject the request and you'll see an HTTP 400 ("Bad Request") error in the browser's *Network* tab:

 ![Server validation](https://user-images.githubusercontent.com/1874516/77242384-067af800-6bbb-11ea-8dd0-74f457d15afd.png)